stats

 Returns:

-Probability mass function of the Bernoulli distribution
+Probability mass function of the Bernoulli distribution at the specified point

 Type